ml4ai/delphi/docs/grfn_spec.md

 ### Grounding

-Identifiers play a key role in connecting the model as implemented in source code to the target domain that it models. *Grounding* is the task of inferring what aspect of target domain a program element may correspond to, and identifiers, by their (base) name(s), their declaration and use (where they occur in code -- `scope` and `namespace`), and the doc and comment strings that occur around them, provide clues to what they are intended to refer to.
+Identifiers play a key role in connecting the model as implemented in source code to the target domain that it models. *Grounding* is the task of inferring what aspect of the target domain a program element may correspond to.
+Identifiers, by their (base) name(s), their declaration and use (i.e., where they occur in code, through their scope and namespace), and the doc and comment strings that occur around them, provide clues to what program elements are intended to represent in the target domain.
 For this reason, we need to associate with identifiers several pieces of information.
 This information will be collected during program analysis and associated with the identifier declaration:

 - "aliases": It is possible for multiple identifiers to be used to denote the same program element.
 How this is done differs across languages, according to scoping rules and assignment.
-Program analysis modules for each language (e.g., the Fortran `for2py` analyzer) will determine this.
+Program analysis modules for each language (e.g., the Fortran `for2py` analyzer) will determine how aliases are used.
 One general way to assign more than one identifier to the same program element is through a *simple equality assignment*, e.g.: `y = x` means that a new identifier, `y`, denotes the same program element that `x` does.
-A simple equality assignment just involve one identifier being equated with another, no other operations are applied; if other operations are applied (e.g., `y = x + 1`), then this is a *new* identifier as it does not represent the original value of `x` but a modification of it.
+A simple equality assignment just involves one identifier being equated with another, no other operations are applied; if other operations are applied (e.g., `y = x + 1`), then this is a *new* identifier as it does not represent the original value of `x` but a modification of it.

-    CHOICE: Do we declare each identifier separately, or combine them at program analysis time to the a single identifier with aliases.
+    CHOICE: Do we declare each identifier separately, or combine them at program analysis time to treat them as a single identifier with aliases?

-    FOR NOW: We will only keep track of a single identifier (the first one encountered by program analysis) but associate any additional `aliases` as the names of any additional identifier introduced in code.
+    FOR NOW: We will only keep track of a single identifier (the first one encountered by program analysis) but associate any additional \"aliases\" as the names of any additional identifier introduced in code.

+	FUTURE: Note that once we consider pointers (e.g., DSSAT has some), it can become impossible in general to determine all aliases *statically*.

 - "source\_references": To facilitate later grounding inference, we will store a reference to the location within the source code where an identifier is declared, using a `<source_code_reference>`:

 	```
-    <source_code_reference> := <string>
+    <source_code_reference> ::= <string>
     ```

     The string contains information to identify the location of the identifier, which is a single line number if the declaration occurs on a single line, otherwise two line numbers to indicate the span of line numbers containing the declaration. (`<soure_code_references>` will be used to represent the location of other program elements, such as for functions, below.)